peter88213/nvhelp-de/source/export_menu.rst

    sections marked "unused" are not exported.
 -  Abschnittstitels are invisible, but appear in the *Navigator*.
 -  Kapitels and sections can neither be rearranged nor gelöscht.
--  Mit *Writer*, you can split sections by inserting headings or a section divider:
+-  Mit *Writer* kann man split sections by inserting headings or a section divider:

    -  *Heading 1* → Neu part Titel.
-Optionally, you can add a description, separated by ``|``.
+Wahlweise kann man add a description, separated by ``|``.
    -  *Heading 2* → Neu chapter Titel.
-Optionally, you can add a description, separated by ``|``.
+Wahlweise kann man add a description, separated by ``|``.
    -  ``###`` → Abschnitt divider.
-Optionally, you can append the section Titel to the section divider.
+Wahlweise kann man append the section Titel to the section divider.
 You can also add a description, separated by ``|``.